mshamrai-teaching/metric-learning-youtube/README.md

   * Explore techniques such as feature extraction, vectorization, and similarity metrics to achieve this.

 * Tools and Libraries:
-  *  Investigate the following libraries for content-based video retrieval using visual features: FAISS, Elasticsearch, ChromaDB.
+  *  Investigate the following libraries for content-based video retrieval using high-dimensional features: FAISS, Elasticsearch, ChromaDB.

 ### Hints